21clurs/Shelfed/README.md

 **Required Must-have Stories**

-* Users can create a new account
 * Users can login to their account
-* Users can add and remove books to a 'have read' list
-* Users can add and remove books to a 'to read' list
+* After Login/Create users see feed of book
+* Users will see a shelf tab displaying three categories Read, Reading & Want to read
 *  Users can search for books within the app to add to these lists
     * Users will be able to add books to the lists and have relevant information added automatically without needing to input the data themselves (author, synopsis, etc.)
+* Users can add and remove books from the categories mentioned above
 * Users can mark books as 'favorites'
 * Users can upload photos and save them in association to the book they are related to
+* Users can view their uploaded photos by tapping on a button in the book details page
 * Users can sort the view of their lists (e.g. by date added)
+* Users can access their favorites  as a separate tab
+* Users can remove favorites.

 **Optional Nice-to-have Stories**
+* Filter books based on Author, theme, or publication etc.
+* Add metadata to the bookmark photos
 * Users can have all of the Must-have Story functionalities with movies and TV shows, in addition to books
 * Users can rate titles (potentially also sort by these ratings)
 * Users can see related books/movies/shows when accessing a certain entry